seventown/hugo/content/articles/bridge-guide.md

 *   First push: the absolute beginning of the game when the cage drops.
 *   Cage bow: pulling your bow inside the cage and releasing it when the cage drops to try to hit your opponent.
 *   Cage gap: eating a golden apple in the cage.
 This is important to gain the edge during the pvp fights after the cage drop.
+*   Bypass: Don't kill your opponent and instead go around so they either have to void to defend you or race
+*   Race: A race towards the goal means you and your opponent don't kill each other or void, and instead run to the goal hoping to get there first.

 ## Fundamentals:

 The fundamentals are absolutely important if you want to be anywhere near good at the bridge, and they consist of wallrunning, towering, and hippoing.
 Below we’ll focus on each topic in detail, along with useful videos demonstrating it.

+Some short tips to cover before the major ones:

+*   Eat a golden apple in the cage so you have more hp going into the push
+*   Don't be afraid to void when you have to.
+It's better to void later than never and lose the point
+*   Try out cage bowing, aim a little over their cage.
+It's mainly muscle memory.

 ### Wallrunning: